jacqueliner246/SullivanLab/README.md

 # SullivanLab
-a place to store r files for the kbs reu summer program in the sullivan lab
+A place to store r files and data for the KBS REU summer program in the Sullivan Lab